Should I be worried about passing blood clots during my menstrual period?

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 See more Expert Answers

-- Dart R. Approach to vaginal bleeding in the emergency department. http://www.uptodate.com/index.
-Accessed Jan.
-15, 2013.
+- Borhart JC.
+Approach to the adult with vaginal bleeding in the emergency department. https://www.uptodate.com/contents/search.
+Accessed Feb.
+10, 2023.

 - AskMayoExpert.
 Abnormal uterine bleeding: Premenopausal women.
 Mayo Clinic; 2022.